tbogdala/infinigrid/README.md

 Currently binaries must be built by source which will require [Go][golang] to be installed.
 Dependencies are handled by the [dep][godep] tool, so [Go][golang] 1.8+ will be required.

+This repository does use [git lfs][gitlfs] so you will need to have that installed before cloning the repo to avoid complication.
+Also, make sure to run `git lfs install` to make sure the git hooks are installed!
+A symptom of not getting [git lfs][gitlfs] right is that the binary files in the `assets` folders will all be pointers and not actual textures and models.

 ```bash
 go get github.com/tbogdala/infinigrid
 cd $GOHOME/src/github.com/tbogdala/infinigrid